Cabbage stem flea beetle (CSFB) and its management in oilseed rape

 Latest results

-We continue to see relatively little adult movement.
+We continue to see relatively little adult movement, with no or relatively few new adults recorded at the sites recently.

 This work is helping to reveal the differences between sites and years.
 Ultimately, it will help us build models that predict migration.